Relativistic fluid dynamics in a 'hydro' frame

-\textit{Removal of mode from the spectrum via field redefinition:--} In the previous section, we noticed that `Frame-2' dispersion polynomial has more non-hydrodynamic modes (coming from the zeros of \(\mathcal{F}\)) than in `Frame-1' due to frame transformation.
+\textit{Removal of mode from the spectrum via field redefinition:--} In the previous section, we noticed that `Frame-2' dispersion polynomial has more non-hydrodynamic modes (coming from the zeros of $\mathcal{F}$) than in `Frame-1' due to frame transformation.

-Now, let's reverse this process—starting with the `Frame-2' equations (using the hatted fluid variables \(\hat{u}^\mu\) and \(\hat{T}\)) and implementing the inverse transformations from~\eqref{fluidframe} and \eqref{motstg} to return to `Frame-1' equation with fluid variables \(u^\mu\) and \(T\).
-This inversion would naturally eliminate the extra factor \(\mathcal{F}\) from the `Frame-2' dispersion polynomial.
+Now, let's reverse this process—starting with the `Frame-2' equations (using the hatted fluid variables $\hat{u}^\mu$ and $\hat{T}$) and implementing the inverse transformations from~\eqref{fluidframe} and \eqref{motstg} to return to `Frame-1' equation with fluid variables $u^\mu$ and $T$.
+This inversion would naturally eliminate the extra factor $\mathcal{F}$ from the `Frame-2' dispersion polynomial.
 From the viewpoint of `Frame-2', this effectively removes a non-hydrodynamic mode from the spectrum through field redefinition.
 The possibility to fully absorb a non-hydrodynamic mode through a field redefinition implies that such a mode may not be physical.
 A truly physical non-hydrodynamic mode should never be completely erased by a frame transformation.

 In this section, we will investigate an ``inverse transformation'' to remove a mode from the spectrum and analyze if physical non-hydrodynamic modes persist as expected.
 The dispersion polynomials in `Frame-1' and `Frame-2', indicated as $P(\omega,k^2)$ and $\hat P(\omega, k^2)$, respectively, are related as